docker/docs/app/working-with-app.md

 This guide will walk you through two scenarios:

 1. Initialize and deploy a new Docker App project from scratch
-2. Convert an existing Compose app into a Docker App project (Added later in the beta process)
+1. Convert an existing Compose app into a Docker App project (added later in the beta process)

 The first scenario will familiarize you with the basic components of a Docker App and get you comfortable with the tools and workflow.